martirev/LOFT/loft/README.md

 ## Changing user information (US-4):

-I desire the ability to modify my user information.
-By allowing me to edit user information, I have the opportunity to update the email if I wish to link the account to another one.
-I also want to have the option to change the username if I am not satisfied with it, and to switch passwords for security reasons, for example.
+As a user who values privacy and security, I want the ability to update my account information.
+This includes the option to change my email address, update my username, and modify my password.
+This functionality gives me control over my account and ensures that my information is accurate and secure.

 ### Important functionalities:

 - Updating user information.
 - Saving the changes.
-- Log out of the application.
+- Logging out of the application.

 ### Important information to view: